-A total of 9 mammals and 1 amphibian were observed during the spotlight survey (Table 8).
-An additional 4 amphibians were heard during the spotlight surveys.
-The results are similar to previous surveys, with Site 1 supporting the highest diversity of arboreal mammals.
+A total of 8 mammals, 2 birds and 1 amphibian were observed during the spotlight survey (Table 8).
+An additional 2 amphibians were heard during the spotlight surveys.
+The results are similar to previous surveys.

 Table 8: Spotlight survey results for each site.